FDA Warns That SGLT2 Inhibitors for Diabetes May Result in a Serious Condition of Too Much Acid in the Blood.

 Ketoacidosis is more common in Type 1 Diabetes.
 Because it is unexpected in Type 2 Diabetes patients and can appear with only slightly increased blood sugar levels in people with Type 2 Diabetes, it is possible it may not be quickly identified or treated.

 If you or a loved one has experienced a harmful side effect while taking Invokana, you may be eligible to file a lawsuit.
-The lawyers at the Branch Law Firm are currently investigating claims that the inhibitor Invokana may be linked to an increased risk of ketoacidosis, heart failure, and possible stroke.
+Our Albuquerque dangerous drugs lawyers at the Branch Law Firm are currently investigating claims that the inhibitor Invokana may be linked to an increased risk of ketoacidosis, heart failure, and possible stroke.

-Please call the Branch Law Firm at 1-(800) 828-4529 so one of our experienced Invokana attorneys may review your claim.
+Please contact the Branch Law Firm at 1-(800) 828-4529 so one of our experienced Invokana attorneys may review your claim.